We market and advertise tourism products to both the travel trade and consumers primarily in these geographic markets in North America:

 Why the New England market is critically important to you:

-- The New England region of six states (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island) in the Northeastern United States has a land area of approximately 72,000 square miles (187,000 square kilometres) and a population of more than 14 million.
+- The New England region of six states (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island) in the Northeastern United States has a land area of approximately 72,000 square miles (187,000 square kilometres) and a population of around 15 million.
 Its population density of 222 persons/square mile(86/square kilometre) exceeds that of 40 of the 50 US States, and is nearly three times as great as the US average population density.
 All of New England is within the US Eastern time zone.
 High population density and common time zone are advantageous for media reach, particularly geotargeting and dayparting of online advertising.

 - New Englanders, with their high household incomes, tend to be tolerant of high travel costs.
 And travel is by far the most prevalent type of product bought online by New Englanders.
 Of all US regions, only in the Pacific Northwest states of Washington and Oregon - located 2500 air miles west of Boston and 5800 air miles west of London - is the average Internet penetration greater than that of New England.